Exceeding Expectations through Extraordinary Landscapes

 6 Simple Tips and Tricks for Watering Your New Landscaping

-1. Morning Watering: Water your new landscaping in the early morning to allow enough time for the soil to absorb moisture before the heat of the day.
-This reduces the risk of evaporation and fungal growth.
+1. Morning Watering: Water your new landscaping in the early morning to allow enough time for the soil to absorb moisture before the heat of the day, reducing the risk of evaporation and fungal growth.

 2. Deep Watering: Instead of frequent shallow watering, give your plants a good, long soak.
-Deep watering encourages the roots to grow deeper into the soil, making them more resilient to drought conditions.
+Deep watering encourages the roots to grow deeper into the soil, making them more resilient to droughts.

 3. Soil Moisture Check: Check the soil moisture regularly.
 Stick your finger about an inch deep into the soil – if it feels dry, it’s time to water.
 If it’s still moist, hold off on watering for a day or two.